rysharprules/Java-SE11-Upgrade-Exam/src/ocp/study/part04/README.md

 functional interfaces.
 However, `Comparable` is intended to be used on the object being compared, making choice B correct. `removeIf` was added in Java 8 to allow specifying the lambda to check when removing elements, making choice E correct.
+11. <a name="qa11"></a>[Jump to question](#q11) - **D.** No terminal operation is called, so the stream never executes.
+The methods chain to create a stream that would contain “2” and “12.”
+The first line creates an infinite stream.
+The second line would get the first two elements from that infinite stream and map each element to add an extra character.
+12. <a name="qa12"></a>[Jump to question](#q12) - **F.** b1 is set to true since `anyMatch()` terminates.
+Even though the stream is infinite, Java finds a match on the first element and stops looking.
+However, when `allMatch()` runs, it needs to keep going until the end of the stream since it keeps finding matches.
+Since all elements continue to match, the program hangs.
+13. <a name="qa13"></a>[Jump to question](#q13) - **E.** An infinite stream is generated where each element is twice as long as the previous one. `b1` is set to false because Java finds an element that doesn’t match when it gets to the element of length 4.
+However, the next line tries to operate on the same stream.
+Since streams can be used only once, this throws an exception that the “stream has already been operated upon or closed.”
+If two different streams were used, the result would be option A.
+14. <a name="qa14"></a>[Jump to question](#q14) - **A, B.** Terminal operations are the final step in a stream pipeline.
+Exactly one is required, because it triggers the execution of the entire stream pipeline.
+Therefore, options A and B are correct.
+Options C and F are true of intermediate operations rather than terminal operations.
+Option E is never true.
+Once a stream pipeline is run, the Stream is marked invalid.
+15. <a name="qa15"></a>[Jump to question](#q15) - **A, B.** Options D and E are incorrect because they are intermediate operations and not terminal operations.
+While option F is a reduction, it is incorrect because it is available only on primitive streams such as IntStream.
+Option C is incorrect because it is not a reduction — it does not look at each element in the stream.
+16. <a name="qa16"></a>[Jump to question](#q16) - **A.** Options C and D are incorrect because these methods do not take a `Predicate` parameter and do not return a `boolean`.
+Options B and E are incorrect because they cause the code to run infinitely.
+The stream has no way to know that a match won’t show up later.
+Option A is correct because it is safe to return false as soon as one element passes through the stream that doesn’t match.
+17. <a name="qa17"></a>[Jump to question](#q17) - **F.** The `sorted()` method is used in a stream pipeline to return a sorted Stream.
+A collector is needed to turn the stream back into a `List`.
+The `collect()` method takes the desired collector.
+18. <a name="qa18"></a>[Jump to question](#q18) - **B, C, E.** As written, the code doesn’t compile because the collector expects to get a `String` immediately before it in the chain.
+Option B fixes this, at which point nothing is output because the collector creates a `String`.
+Option E fixes this and causes the output to be 11111.
+Since the post-increment operator is used, the stream contains an infinite number of 1s.
+Option C fixes this and causes the stream to contain increasing numbers.
+19. <a name="qa19"></a>[Jump to question](#q19) - **F.** If the `map()` and `flatMap()` calls were reversed, choice B would be correct.
+In this case, the Stream created from the source is of type `Stream<List<Integer>>`.
+The `Function` in `map` expects an `Integer` rather than a `List<Integer>`, so the code does not compile.
+20. <a name="qa20"></a>[Jump to question](#q20) - **D, E.** Choices A and B do not compile, because they are invalid generic declarations.
+Primitives are not allowed as generics, and `Map` must have two generic types.
+Choice C is incorrect because partitioning only gives a `Boolean` key.
+Choices D and E are correct because the result Collection can be customized.
+21. <a name="qa21"></a>[Jump to question](#q21) - **C.** The `partitioningBy()` operation always returns
+a map with two `Boolean` keys, even if there are no corresponding values.
+By contrast, `groupingBy()` returns only keys that are actually needed.